-Espresso is used for preparing most coffee based drinks such as latte, cappuccino, mocha, and flat white.
+Espresso is used for preparing most coffee-based drinks including macchiato, latte, cappuccino, mocha, and flat white.
 The reason is the strong flavor and aroma specific to this coffee.
 Although some use stronger drip coffee as an alternative, the taste is different, and any knowledgeable coffee lover will spot the difference.

 The definition of espresso says it is obtained by pushing hot water through a puck of finely ground coffee.
 This means devices such as the moka pot, steam espresso machines, can be classified as espresso coffee makers.
 And indeed many coffee lovers treat them as such.
-The reality, however, reveals that the taste and aroma of a shot pulled with a pump operated espresso machine is very different from other methods.
-This is because pulling a shot needs lower water temperature and 9 bar pressure.
+The reality, however, reveals that the taste and aroma of a shot pulled with a pump operated espresso machine are very different from other methods.
+This is because pulling an espresso shot needs a lower water temperature and 9 bar pressure.

 There is a common belief that espresso has more caffeine than drip coffee.
 This is true if we measure the caffeine content per unit volume.
 A shot of espresso, has 1 oz volume, about 30 ml, and contains 47 to 64 mg of caffeine.
 A drip coffee in North America has a standard volume of about 8 oz and contains 95 to 165 mg of caffeine.
 Most espresso drinkers will buy a doppio, rather than a solo though.
 With a double espresso, the total caffeine quantity is between 90 and 130 mg.